The Benefits of Physical Activity for Seniors With Parkinsons

 - Noticeable improvements regarding the normalcy of movement were found in those with Parkinson’s who engaged in a regular exercise program in comparison to those that did not.

 It’s important to notice that the outcomes achieved were reliant upon consistent, ongoing exercise.
 The scientific tests reported that any protective benefits occurring were discontinued if the amount and intensity of exercise was reduced or was implemented for only a short period of time.
 The necessary criteria for sustainable results appear to be the same as those essential to help those who’ve suffered a traumatic brain injury or stroke: intensity, specificity, difficulty and complexity.

 Additional research is underway to hone in even more on the great things about physical activity for seniors with Parkinson’s disease, as well as the precise reasoning behind it.
 For the time being, if your loved one has been identified as having Parkinson’s disease, it is certainly beneficial to consult with his or her primary care physician for a recommended exercise regimen.

 For assistance with safe, dependable transportation and accompaniment to a doctor’s appointment or workout program, or encouragement and inspiration to engage in an ongoing exercise program in the home, call Endeavor In-Home Care at 480-498-2324.
-Our experts in senior home care in Phoenix and surrounding areas are available to improve total wellbeing for individuals with Parkinson’s disease, or any other condition of aging throughout Phoenix and the surrounding area.
+Our experts in senior home care in Phoenix and surrounding areas are available to improve total wellbeing for individuals with Parkinson’s disease or any other condition of aging.
 Contact us today to learn more about our in-home care services.